dstufft/personal-peps/remove-external-hosting.rst

   someplace other than PyPI at all.

-In addition to that, the information that an installer is able to provide when an installation files is pretty minimal.
+In addition to that, the information that an installer is able to provide when an installation fails is pretty minimal.
 We are able to detect if there are externally hosted files directly linked from the simple installer api, however we cannot detect if there are files hosted on a linked page without fetching that page and doing so would cause a massive performance hit just to